Page loading ... Please wait.

 Printer Friendly Page

 At first, it is the lovely spiral design of this Chocolate Sponge Cake that catches people's attention.
 But after one delicious bite, its light and airy texture that seems to just melt-in-your-mouth, is what everyone will remember.
 I love the rich chocolate flavor of this sponge roll, and while I often fill it with a plain or chocolate whipped cream frosting, this time I decided to flavor the cream with raspberry preserves.
-I adapted this recipe from Rose Levy Beranbaum's Cake Bible.
-Sometimes I make two of these Chocolate Sponge Cakes, as one disappears way too fast.
 The good part is that it can be stored in the refrigerator for five days, although I have never had one last that long.

-The beauty of a sponge cake is that you only need the most basic of ingredients.
+When I decided to review Rose Levy Beranbaum's 'Cake Bible', this is one of the recipes I decided to make.
+The beauty of any sponge cake is that you only need the most basic of ingredients.
 The tricky part is to make a sponge with good volume, for while a butter cake relies on baking powder to do this job, a sponge cake relies solely on the beaten egg.
 When I consulted 'The Oxford Companion to Food' on this subject Alan Davidson aptly explains that a good sponge "starts with prolonged whisking of eggs and sugar which incorporates air, distributing it through the mixture as tiny bubbles.
 During baking the air expands, leavening the mixture with a network of little holes surrounded by walls of coagulated egg proteins; hence the name 'sponge cake'."
 This explanation tells us how important technique is and that once you have perfected the beating of the yolks and whites to full volume and then are able to add the two together without deflating the batter, you will produce a perfect sponge cake each and every time.

-Now, this chocolate sponge cake is a little different from most in that it does not contain flour which makes for a very light and moist cake; more like a baked mousse.
-It is also different in that it is baked in a sheet pan, not a cake pan, so you do not have to worry about it deflating and also don't worry if the sponge cracks when you roll the cake around the filling as this is normal.
+Now, this chocolate sponge cake is a little different from most in that it does not contain flour which makes for a very light and moist cake.
+I like the texture as it reminds me of the molten chocolate cakes or maybe a baked chocolate mousse.
+But the downside is that the sponge is quite fragile, so it will crack when you roll the cake around the filling.
 It does contain melted chocolate, and make sure the chocolate has cooled to room temperature before adding it to the beaten egg yolks and sugar.
-Once the chocolate sponge is baked, a damp cloth is laid over the still warm cake, keeping it moist as it cools, which helps prevent cracking.
+The instructions say that once the chocolate sponge is baked, a damp cloth is laid over the still warm cake, as this will keep it moist as it cools, which does help prevent cracking.
 The chocolate flavor in this cake is lovely which allows us to fill it with a variety of flavors.
 Because of its light texture and taste I like to pair it with one of the Whipped Cream Frostings; either plain, chocolate, raspberry or strawberry.

 Related Recipes You May Like